 All of these scenarios are true and happened to me within a 10-day period.
 Yes, you can live happily in Mexico without Spanish.
 Your life will be transformed for the better by knowing it.

 You can learn over 50.
 Whether you like the "assorted chocolates" concept behind my book or prefer a more conventional approach, if you are moving to Mexico, you need it.

 1. The Restaurant - Being a (starving) red-neck from Oklahoma, I was more than willing to complain to management.
 In Spanish, I told the supervising manager that their policy would drive away foreign tourists (U.S. dollars).
 Knowing the reason was probably theft, I added that punishing your customers was no way for a chef to learn inventory management.

-The supervisor personally escorted me back to a table for dinner.
+The supervisor personally escorted me back to a table for dinner and assured me cash would be taken.
 My four servers only lacked fanning me with palm-fronds in demonstrating their appreciation.
 I felt like a cross between Queen Elizabeth and Che Guevara.

 2. Using Uber - With Spanish, you can tell a drive which street corner you'll be waiting on and what you're wearing.